soul-bits/SoulBits/public/job-posting-rules.md

 **Your Guidance**:
 - Help them identify which jobs are good fits
-- Guide them on how to customize their resume for each application
+- Provide guidance on how to customize their resume for each application
 - Encourage quality over quantity

 **If they're using spray and pray**: Gently explain why this approach doesn't work.
 Be supportive: "I understand you want to apply to many jobs, but taking time to customize your resume for each application will dramatically increase your success rate.
 Let's focus on quality applications to jobs that are great fits..."